EMSTrack/Algorithms/README.md

 There are many ways to get the simulator to work.
 See [The Installation Instructions](INSTALL.md).

-# See the help message
+# Learning how to run the simulator

 `python3 run-simulation --help`